How to Choose an International Moving Company

 - What have previous clients said about the company?

-As the name implies an international shipping company needs to have a lot of experience moving its clients internationally.
+As the name implies, an international moving company needs to have a lot of experience moving its clients internationally.

 Experience in your Destination Country

-Any company that is licensed by the FMC must provide bonds for hundreds of thousands of dollars in responsibility in addition to conforming to the above linked code of conduct.
+Any company licensed by the FMC must provide bonds for hundreds of thousands of dollars in responsibility and conform to the above-linked code of conduct.
 Your choice of international shipping companies should start and stop with those that hold an FMC license.
 You can see a list of them here.
 Do not consider a company that is not on this list.

 Those who offer concierge services should typically be avoided.
 The logistics involved in an international move are complicated.
-Things such as translation services, employment and real estate, etc. are valuable services, but best offered by local service providers in your destination city.
+Things such as translation services, employment, real estate, etc., are valuable services but best offered by local service providers in your destination city.

 International Shipping Company Recommendations